CompositionalIT/talk-azuretp/slides/index.md

 ### Other metadata...

-* .NET dev / contractor / consultant since .NET 1.0
+* Working with .NET since 1.0
 * Using F# for ~5 years
 * Microsoft MVP (F# -> .NET -> Visual Studio -> ?)
 * Based in Fulda, Germany (and occasionally London, UK)